 A lot of French companies may offer even more advantages because they have negotiated them with the unions in their industry.
 For example, a secretary working for a bank will get more maternity leave, then one working for an insurance company or a factory, simply because the banks have negotiated a different convention collective as an industry with their union, even though both secretaries may be performing the same tasks.

-And so with that, let’s take a look at the multitude of benefits offered in France.
+And so with that, let’s take a look at the multitude of benefits offered to residents in France.
 Allons-y!

 - 1. Vacation